erikc5000/island-time/docs/basics/intervals.md

 val readZonedInterval = isoZonedIntervalString.toZonedDateTimeInterval()
 ```

-By default, Island Time parses only ISO-8601 extended format, but [predefined parsers](../api/core/io.islandtime.parser/-date-time-parsers/index.md) are also available that can read the less common basic format -- or either format.
+By default, Island Time parses only ISO-8601 extended format, but [predefined parsers](parsing.md#predefined-parsers) are also available that can read the less common basic format &mdash; or either format.